 Diwali is one of the most popular and widely celebrated festivals in India.
 It is the festival of lights that keeps evil away.
 It is celebrated as the day of victory of good over evil.
 Diwali Essay in English is one of the most frequently given topics to write during the festive season to students by their teachers.

-Thus, we bring to you Diwali Essay in English 150 words and in 500 words.
-We also provide you with important points on Diwali Essay in English 20 lines.
+Thus, we bring to you a Diwali Essay in English 150 words and 500 words.
+We also provide you with important points on the Diwali Essay in English 20 lines.
 So, without any further delay, let’s get started.

 Diwali essay in English 20 lines